Nekomo-App/Nekomo/README.md

 Dev info: The OG Dev is being quiet, and is no longer doing anything, and the app is being buggy, so I wanna take it in my own hands!

-Idk when or if I will do this, I may not get started on this for a while, or may just give up..
+Idk if or when I will do this, I am focusing on either apps and things..
+I may not get started on this for a while, or may just give up..

-Give me ideas to rebrand, new app name and logo!
-Please 🙏🥺
+Go TO To The Bottom For other Recommended Apps..

 **Latest Downloads (Planned, being worked on..): 🔻**
 ----